 You’re in great hands

-Once a pediatric cleaning has been done by one of our amazing team members, Dr. Jackson or Dr. Hardaway will review your child’s exam results and x-rays (if any were taken) and talk with you about their findings.
+Once a pediatric cleaning has been done by one of our amazing team members, Dr. Jackson will review your child’s exam results and x-rays (if any were taken) and talk with you about their findings.
 Together you can create a healthy, effective treatment plan that best meets your child’s dental and personal requirements.
 We can prioritize and stagger your treatments to give your child the smile they deserve in a timeframe that works for you.